talha-IT-04-002/chat-train/backend/DATABASE_SETUP.md

 # Database Setup Guide

-This guide will help you set up the database for the Chat Train platform.
+This guide will help you set up the database for ChatTrain: Propelling Training Forward.

 ## Quick Start Options